 Helpful tips for hunting this sharp-eyed game bird

-NOTE: Wildfires are burning in parts of Eastern and Central Washington, causing some trail, road, and campground closures.
+NOTE: Wildfires and extreme fire danger have caused public land closures in large areas of the state.
 If you are planning an annual hunting trip or another outdoor adventure, first check that your destination is open.
 Stay tuned to local news sources for evolving information as conditions and closures can change quickly.
 Up-to-date information on wildfires in Washington is available on the InciWeb site.
-WDFW has created a webpage for our wildlife areas that are currently impacted and will keep it updated as we receive new information.
-Our thoughts are with those impacted by these fires as they work to recover.
+WDFW also has a Washington wildfire information webpage that details our currently impacted wildlife areas and can connect you to more resources on the status of other public lands.

 Be careful of where blinds are placed.
 Sunlight that enters the blind’s openings can lead to reflections (off glasses, phones, cameras, etc.) or make clothing (including camouflage) appear lighter, contrasting with the outer blind’s pattern, and might blow your cover.

 2. When scouting for turkeys, try to find where they’re roosting, and more importantly, where they come down from their roost.
 Turkeys are fond of roosting near the top of large, tall trees that protect them from predators and harsh elements.
 After sunrise, turkeys will leave their roost to begin foraging.
 In the fall, this could be along a forest edge or in more wooded areas.
 Look for scratch marks that reveal where turkeys have been feeding.

 To find a roost, look for localized turkey droppings and feathers on the forest floor to start.
 Consider busting out a crow or owl call to get vocal confirmation on where the roost is; you’ll want to head out before first light to get the best response.